AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Introduction

 Although being successfully deployed and envisioned for multiple novel use cases, centralized ledgers have some fundamental limitations due to their centralization.
-Firstly, they lack efficient verifiability, which would ensure their clients that the ledger is indeed append-only and internally consistent (i.e., does not contain conflicting transactions).
+Firstly, they lack efficient verifiability, which would ensure their clients that the ledger is indeed append-only and internally consistent (i.e., without conflicting transactions).
 A naive solution is just to publish the ledger or share it with parties interested in auditing it, which, however, may be inefficient or stand against the ledger operator's deployment models (e.g., the privacy of the clients conducting financial transactions can be violated).
-Second, it is challenging to provide non-equivocation to centralized systems~\cite{mazieres2002building}.
+Second, it is challenging to provide non-equivocation to centralized systems~\cite{mazieres2002building,dowling2016secure}.
 In simple yet devastating fork attacks, a ledger operator creates two conflicting copies of the ledger and presents it to different clients.
 Although the forked ledgers are internally consistent, the ``global'' view of the database is equivocated, thus completely undermining the security of the entire system.
 Finally, centralized systems are inherently prone to censorship.
-A ledger operator can refuse any request or a transaction at her will without leaving any evidence of censoring.
+A ledger operator can refuse any request or transaction at her will without leaving any evidence of censoring.
 This may be risky especially when a censored client may suffer from some consequences (e.g., fines when being unable to settle a transaction on time) or in the case when the operator wishes to hide some ledger content (e.g., data proving her misbehavior).
-On the other hand, recently emerged public distributed ledgers combine an append-only cryptographic data structure with a consensus algorithm, spreading trust across all participating consensus nodes.
-These systems are by design publicly verifiable, non-equivocating, and censorship resistant.
-However, they offer a low throughput, they are expensive in deployment, they do not inherently provide privacy, and their public nature makes their governance difficult and unacceptable for many applications.
+On the other hand, public distributed ledgers (e.g.,~\cite{nakamoto2008bitcoin,wood2014ethereum,gilad2017algorand,kiayias2017ouroboros}) combine an append-only cryptographic data structure with a consensus algorithm, spreading trust across all participating consensus nodes.
+These systems are by design publicly verifiable, non-equivocating, and censorship-resistant.
+However, they offer low throughput, are expensive, do not inherently provide privacy, and their public nature makes their governance difficult or unacceptable for many applications.